curateteaching/digitalpedagogy/keywords/eportfolio.md

 ---

-KDH: Kathleen, this is all super fabulous.
-The concept of ePortfolio is well-explained in the statement; the artifacts are very appropriate and at a variety of levels for a broad user-base of the collection; the rationales for each artifact explain the efficacy of the artifact in connection to the curator’s statement.
-The only query I have: the artifacts could be arranged with a clear purpose.
-For instance, the first two  artifacts highlight the outcome of an ePortfolio.
-The following 8 artifacts cover a variety of purposes.
-Organization of those (however you might like — from starting out to an entire semester on ePortfolios, perhaps? completely up to you) will help all levels of users get into ePortfolios.
-E.g., the tips for selecting a platform is a terrific place to begin — for any level user!

-Finally, one question we always field when discussing the keywords — how do faculty assess in digital pedagogy.
-Do you have an artifact in mind that you could contribute on assessing ePortfolios? or perhaps there’s a link you can add in your curator statement (so you don’t have to lose one of these fabulous artifacts)?

 ## CURATORIAL STATEMENT

 Electronic portfolios, collections of student work selected from a larger archive of work and contextualized by student reflection, began developing in the 1990s.
 In part, they developed from print portfolios that were so popular in the 1980s and 1990s, especially in writing programs.
 In part, they provided a response to the need to provide a different kind of host and structure for the new kinds of texts students were creating, among them slide shows, photo essays, videos, and audio podcasts.
 Thus, when faculty began assigning students to create multimedia texts, it felt both natural and necessary to migrate to electronic portfolios.